 The Academy Effectiveness Committee is a sub-committee of the main Board of Trustees.
 Its purpose is to address non-financial matters, attendance, behaviour, discipline, health, inclusion, safeguarding and welfare of all students.
 The committee also address students' progress and achievements.

 The committee report accordingly to the Board of Trustees.
-Mrs T Penfold was re-elected as the Chair of the Academy Effectiveness Committee on 23 September 2019.
+Mrs S Boyack is the current Chair of the Academy Effectiveness Committee.

 Attendance during the year at meetings of the Academy Effectiveness Committee was as follows: